Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

 Text2Street~\cite{gu2025text2street} decomposes structured prompts, such as ``a street view image with a crossing, 4 lanes, 3 cars, 2 persons, and 2 trucks on a sunny day'', into three distinct components: road topology, object layout, and weather condition.
-Each of these components is handled by a dedicated DM.
-The first model processes the road topology to generate a BEV road layout.
-The second model takes this BEV layout and incorporates the object layout, producing a map that includes vehicles, pedestrians, and other foreground elements.
-The third model transforms this BEV representation into a realistic camera-view street scene.
-To handle geometric conditions more effectively, GeoDiffusion~\cite{chen2023geodiffusion} converts bounding boxes into textual prompts that guide a pre-trained text-to-image DM.
-This involves translating continuous bounding box locations into discrete tokens and developing methods to balance the visual prominence of foreground objects with the often-dominant background regions during image generation.
-Baresi et al. \cite{2025-Baresi-ICSE} generate rare OOD driving scenarios (e.g., snow, desert) using three diffusion-based strategies: instruction editing, inpainting, and inpainting with refinement.
+Each of these components is handled by a dedicated \gls{dm}.
+The first model processes the road topology to generate a \gls{bev} road layout.
+The second model takes this \gls{bev} layout and incorporates the object layout, producing a map that includes vehicles, pedestrians, and other foreground elements.
+The third model transforms this \gls{bev} representation into a realistic camera-view street scene.
+To handle geometric conditions more effectively, GeoDiffusion~\cite{chen2023geodiffusion} converts bounding boxes into textual prompts that guide a pre-trained text-to-image \gls{dm}.
+This involves translating continuous bounding box locations into discrete tokens and balancing the visual prominence of foreground objects with the often-dominant background regions during image generation.
+Baresi et al. \cite{2025-Baresi-ICSE} generate rare \gls{ood} driving scenarios (e.g., snow, desert) using three diffusion-based strategies: instruction editing, inpainting, and inpainting with refinement.
+Meanwhile, other works have focused on generating multi-view images.
+BEVControl~\cite{yang2023bevcontrol} addresses the complexity of editing dense segmentation maps by using editable \gls{bev} sketches as input.
+It introduces a ``controller and coordinator'' mechanism to ensure that generated objects match the sketch accurately and maintain consistency across multiple viewpoints.
+MagicDrive~\cite{gao2023magicdrive} considers road layouts, bounding boxes, camera poses, and textual descriptions such as weather and time of day as input.
+It introduces a cross-view attention module that allows each camera view to access information from its immediate neighbors, ensuring visual consistency and coherence across all generated views.
+DualDiff~\cite{li2025dualdiff-} adopts a dual-branch architecture that separately generates foreground and background.
+It projects 3D occupancy data onto camera planes to form dense feature maps, fuses them with 3D bounding boxes and road maps, and then combines the branch outputs to synthesize the final image.